-You may receive messages at any time from various members of the You will also hear the sounds of your own engines, nearby ships, and torpedoes.
+You may receive messages at any time from various members of the crew.
+Rudder, throttle, and periscope commands will be acknowledged.
+You will also hear the sound of your own engines, nearby ships, and torpedoes.
 In addition there are messages and sounds with special meanings:

-SONAR REPORTS DESTROYERS CLOSING. ("ping" sound) The sonarman is reporting that the sub enemy's sonar. ocated by the
+SONAR REPORTS DESTROYERS CLOSING. ("ping" sound)

+The sonarman is reporting that the submarine has been located by the enemy's sonar.